CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 ### Roles in DUL

-There are five roles are involved in DUL:
+There are five roles involved in DUL:

  1. COUNTER - an organisation that defines the content of the DUL envelope.
 This is beyond the scope of this Message Authentication report.
  2. Crossref - an organisation that provides a mapping of DOIs to DUL endpoints via the DOI system.